 Make a Will Month

-If you are interested in making or updating your Will, and supporting the Hospice, our 'Make a Will Month' may be of interest to you.
+If you are interested in making or updating your Will, and supporting the Hospice, our 'Make a Will Month' is the time to act!

-Whether you are planning to move house, get married, start a new family or simply want to get prganised, why not take part this June.
-The scheme is open to everyone, allowing participants to get a great deal on making or updating their Will, while helping out a local charity.
+Whether you are planning to move house, get married, start a new family or simply want to get organised, why not take part this June.
+If you have already have a Will, but need to make any changes, Make Will month is The scheme is open to everyone, allowing you to get a great deal on making or updating your Will, while helping out a local charity.

 Thanks to participating solicitors across the region, it costs just £90 for a single will or £125 for a pair and the full fee is then donated straight to St Oswald’s Hospice.